ruyakubu/1hr-rai-dashboard-workshop/docs/lab2-model-overview/analyze-dataset-cohort.md

 ## Look at the Confusion Matrix

 The Confusion Matrix is helpful to check the rate of the model correctly making the right prediction.
-This will reveal how well the model is learning for cases where the patient is Readmitted back in the hospital within 30 days vs Not Readmitted.
+This will reveal how well the model is learning for cases where the patient is readmitted back in the hospital within 30 days vs not readmitted.

 1. Click on the "Confusion matrix" tab.